gerarddiaz01/gerarddiaz01/README.md

 - 🎯 I'm focused on deep learning, not shortcuts — each project is a step in my evolution.
 - 📚 I document not just what I create, but how and why I created it.
 - 🌍 I speak 5 languages fluently - passioned by geography - curious by nature, I thrive in international and creative environments.
 - 🛡️ I'm currently expanding into cybersecurity, driven by curiosity and the desire to understand how systems stay secure.
-I'm enrolled in the Google Cybersecurity Certificate to build solid Blue Team foundations. ✅

 I'm not here just to code — I'm here to **understand, grow, and build meaningful digital experiences**.